Our Upcoming Events

 Jobs for Youth-- bringing hope and reducing crime

-Oakland has sponsored a Mayor's Summer Jobs Program for more than 30 years, but federal cuts last year reduced the number of job opportunities to 400 in 2011.
-This year, the Mayor's Office raised sufficient funds to provide summer jobs to 1000 Oakland youth, with half of the jobs going to youth from our toughest neighborhoods in West and East Oakland.
+Oakland has sponsored a Mayor's Summer Jobs Program for more than 30 years, but federal cuts last year reduced the number of job opportunities in 2011.
+This year for the summer of 2013, the Mayor's Office raised sufficient funds to provide summer jobs to a record 1,500 Oakland youth, with half of the jobs going to youth from our toughest neighborhoods in West and East Oakland.

 The City held several summer job recruitment fairs in April and June to reach out to our youth, knowing that providing young people with that first job opens brand new horizons---an important tool in reducing crime.